adammalik1989/AWS_Managed_Bockchain_Setup/README.md

 ```

-## Installing the chaincode on the peer
+##  Step 11: Installing the chaincode on the peer

 Now we are ready to install our project's chaincode on the peers.
 -l stands for the language we use Nodejs or Go.